OPC Annual Awards Dinner

 If so, the McGraw Center for Business Journalism would like to hear from you.

-From the New York Times’ Pulitzer Prize winning series on predatory lending in the taxi industry, to the many recent stories highlighting the obstacles in obtaining medical supplies and government-backed loans in response to the coronavirus pandemic, we’ve seen the impact deeply-reported stories that “Follow the Money” can have in bringing questionable practices to light.
+Time and again, we’ve seen the impact deeply-reported stories that “Follow the Money” can have in bringing questionable practices to light.

-For many journalists, however, devoting the time and resources needed for such projects has become increasingly difficult – particularly amidst a new wave of layoffs and cutbacks in the news industry.
+For many journalists, however, devoting the time and resources needed for such projects is increasingly difficult – particularly amidst the recent wave of layoffs and cutbacks in the news industry.

 That’s where the McGraw Center for Business Journalism can play a role.

-The deadline is fast approaching to apply for the Summer 2020 McGraw Fellowship for Business Journalism, an initiative of the Craig Newmark Graduate School of Journalism at the City University of New York.
+Applications are now open for the Winter 2021 McGraw Fellowship for Business Journalism, an initiative of the Craig Newmark Graduate School of Journalism at the City University of New York.
 The Fellowships, awarded twice a year, provide experienced journalists with funds and editorial support to produce high-impact investigative and enterprise stories on critical issues related to the U.S. economy, finance or business.

 - Each Fellow receives a grant of up to $15,000